We must look to the earth we stand on in order to protect our oceans, and from the land, behold the ocean as an environment that welcomes us.

-Protecting our oceans intrinsically involves the land, we stand at the edge of the dividing line and look out at the ocean as an environment that welcomes us: in Fundación Mar Adentro we want to help deepen and enrich this vision to find new ways of relating to the oceans and the urgent tasks involved in marine conservation.
-We believe that a great contribution in this sense, is to provide elements that unfold the possible existing relationships between scientific and artistic knowledge, so we participated in IMPAC4 with a series of activities that reinforce this view.
+Fundación Mar Adentro seeks to deepen this vision by finding new ways of relating to the oceans and by diving into the urgent tasks involved in marine conservation.
+As such, we believe it is important to create conditions that unravel the potential relationships between scientific and artistic insight, so we participated in IMPAC4 with a series of activities that reinforce this view.

 We invited eighteen professionals working in marine conservation throughout the country to attend the four days of the congress and thus contribute to the ongoing training of teachers and professionals actively researching and working in the fields of culture and science.

-We proposed a space for reflection located on the beach, in front of the place where the congress was held.
-Within this outdoor make-shift cube, a program of contemporary art videos were projected, open to the community free ofcharge, that seeks to introduce dialogues between scientific research and artistic creation within the context of marine conservation.
+We produced a space for reflection on the beach next to where the Congress was held.
+Videos belonging to a contemporary art program were projected within this outdoor makeshift cube and were made open to the public, free of charge.
+The films sought to create a dialogue between scientific research and creation within the context of marine conservation.

 Río Seco Natural History Museum

-The researchers from this center of Punta Arenas, whose educational program receives the support of FMA, held workshops for teachers and students on learning and appreciating the value of their local ecosystem, teaching techniques for the study of the natural-human relationship.
+The researchers from the Natural History Museum of Río Seco in Punta Arenas, whose educational program receives support from Fundación Mar Adentro, held workshops for teachers and students on the learning of and appreciation for the value of their local ecosystem, and taught techniques for the study of the nature-human relationship.

-We also supported the participation in IMPAC4 of a group of professionals who propose to carry out the initiative “Hazla por tu ola” in Chile, an initiative that seeks to protect the Chilean marine territory that produces some of the best waves in the world for surfing, a sport with greatpotential for development that generates economic activity, relationship with the community and the possibility of promoting sustainable tourism.
-Its objective is to include environmental measures in the coastal regulations, following the model created in Peru by the NGO Conservamos por Naturaleza.
+WThrough IMPAC4, we supported the participation of a group of professionals who propose to carry out “Hazla por tu ola” in Chile, an initiative that seeks to protect the Chilean marine territory which happens to produce some of the best surfing waves in the world, a sport with great potential to generate economic activity, enkindle community interaction, and promote sustainable tourism.
+The project’s objective is to add important environmental measures to the coastal regulations, following the model created in Peru by the NGO Conservamos por Naturaleza.

 ONG Toki Rapa Nui

-An organization dedicated to promoting community and cultural development in Rapa Nui, with emphasis on sustainable and artistic education, inclusion and collaborative forms of work.
-FMA supports the important work of its music school, which provides instrumental and cultural training to more than one hundred children of the island.
-Two of its founders are the pianist Mahani Teave and musician Enrique Icka, who invited IMPAC4 to participate in the activities of the congress.
-Mahani Teave, in addition, was the leading opening ceremony event, accompanied by Enrique Icka in a song that celebrates the creation of a marine protected area of multiple-use in Rapa Nui.
+An organization dedicated to promoting community and cultural development in Rapa Nui, Easter Island, with an emphasis on sustainable and artistic education, as well as inclusion and collaborative forms of work.
+Fundación Mar Adentro supports the important work of its music school, which provides musical and cultural training to more than one hundred children on the island.
+Two of its founders, pianist Mahani Teave, and musician Enrique Icka, were invited to participate in the IMPAC4 Congress.
+Mahani Teave led the opening ceremony with Enrique Icka in a song that celebrates the creation of a multi-use marine protected area in Rapa Nui.